lynn-mercier/routine-design/nodejs/src/image-storage/README.md

 });
 ```

+Requires your `GOOGLE_APPLICATION_CREDENTIALS` environment variable to be set.

 ## getImages()

 Returns a list of `ComponentImage`, one for each JavaScript file found in the directory.
 Each `ComponentImage` has the latest GCP information, as pulled from the JSON file stored in this directory.